garrettrayj/den/Marketing/App Store Description.md

 ## Simple Feed Dashboards

-Den is a minimalist app for quickly scanning news feeds.
+A minimalist app for quickly scanning news feeds.

-Inspired by personalized start pages, it is a canvas for organizing and following sources that matter to you.
+Inspired by personalized start pages, Den is a canvas for organizing and following sources that matter to you.
 The standout feature is broadsheet views made for skimming headlines.
 The design is focused on  browsing without extra distractions.

 FEATURES